juristr/juristr.github.com/content/blog/2020-07-07-level-up-terminal-with-fzf-and-bat.md

 ---
+type: post
 title: Level Up your Terminal with fzf and bat
 date: 2020-07-03T21:29:00+02:00
+lead: Instant file search with syntax highlighted preview in your terminal
 url: /blog/2020/7/level-up-your-terminal-with-fzf-and-bat
-draft: true
+draft: false
-comments: true
-lead: Instant file search with syntax highlighted preview in your terminal
 categories:
   - tooling
 tags:
   - tooling
-type: post
+comments: true
 ---
 {{<intro>}}
   Automate the h\*\** out of it :smiley:.
 We developers are supposed to do that, right?
 It's our job to automate things, and still I see many not doing the same for their own tooling.
 I'm pretty sure you have certain operations you do on a regular basis during your workday.
 Why not automate them?
 In this article we're in particular looking into automating search & file previewing.